game-ci/documentation/docs/troubleshooting/common-issues.md

 ### 'Non-whitespace before first tag.
 Line: 0 Column: 1 Char: 㼼' during manual activation

-When activating a license on [license.unity3d.com](https://license.unity3d.com/), you may encounteur the following error message:
+When activating a license on [license.unity3d.com](https://license.unity3d.com/), you may encounter the following error message:

 > Non-whitespace before first tag.
 Line: 0 Column: 1 Char: 㼼

 Here's Unity's workaround:

 > Unfortunately, this is a known issue our end.
 The relevant team are in the process of working on a fix as we speak, in the meantime there is a workaround.
-Try renaming the alf file with a command to convert characters on it with a `iconv` command.
+Try renaming the `alf` file with a command to convert characters on it with a `iconv` command.

 #### Solution